AttorneyOnline/docs/docs/development/network/Serialization.md

 # Serialization

-Packets can primarily be serialized into network data in two ways:
+Packets must be serialized into network bytes using a proprietary format called FantaCode.
-FantaCode or JSON.

 ## FantaCode